Trade Show Follow-Up Email: Templates and Best Practices (2026)

 Automate the Right Parts

-Your CRM should remind you.
-Your lead capture app should sync contacts.
+Your CRM (customer database like HubSpot or Salesforce) should handle reminders, scheduling links, and drip sequences.
+Your lead capture app should sync contacts automatically.
 Need to get leads into HubSpot?
 See our HubSpot import guide.
 Salesforce user?
 Here’s the Salesforce import guide.
 Working from a CSV export?
 Our free CSV formatter can match your columns to your CRM’s import format in seconds.
-But the words need to prove you were there.

 BoothIQ is a universal lead capture app that integrates with your calendar and CRM, making follow-up and sales a breeze.